Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Case Study Based Numerical Findings

-With the exception of the PQ-opt scheduling option at the residential node, the 3 EV and 30 KVA PV scenario is easily sustainable with low aggregate LoL.
-The synergy of EVs and PVs during hours 6, 7, 20, and 21 results in high reverse reactive power flows that overload the transformer.
-P-DLMPs exhibit positive spikes and Q-DLMPs negative spikes in those hours.
-Increasing EVs to 6 and/or PVs to 60 KVA results in very high LoL for PQ-opt.
+Considering the EV-PV synergy, with the exception of PQ-opt at the residential node, the 3-EV and 30-kVA PV scenarios are easily sustainable with low aggregate LoL.
+At hours 6, 7, 20, and 21, high reverse reactive power flows overload the transformer.
+P-DLMCs exhibit positive spikes and Q-DLMCs negative spikes at those hours.
+Increasing EVs to 6 and/or PVs to 60-kVA results in very high LoL under PQ-opt.
 On the other hand, as expected, Full-opt achieves sustainability with low LoL under all scenarios.